 - the term applicable data protection laws includes the data protection laws applicable to respective Group Members processing of personal data at the time of such processing.
-Where a European Group Member transfers personal data under this Controller Policy to a non-European Group Member, the term applicable data protection laws shall include the European data protection laws applicable to that European Group Member (including Europe's General Data Protection Regulation); - the term controller means the natural or legal person which, alone or jointly with others, determines the purposes and means of the processing of personal data; - the term Europe (and European) as used in this Policy refers to the Member States of the European Economic Area - that is, the Member States of the European Union plus Norway, Lichtenstein and Iceland; - the term personal data means any information relating to an identified or identifiable natural person.
+Where a UK Group Member transfers personal data under this Controller Policy to a non-UK Group Member, the term applicable data protection laws shall include the UK data protection laws applicable to that UK Group Member (including Europe's General Data Protection Regulation, as incorporated into UK law by the European Union (Withdrawal) Act 2018 ("UK GDPR") and the UK Data Protection Act 2018 ("DPA 2018"), as amended (UK GDPR and DPA 2018 collectively "UK data protection laws")); - the term controller means the natural or legal person which, alone or jointly with others, determines the purposes and means of the processing of personal data; - the term personal data means any information relating to an identified or identifiable natural person.
 An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person; - the term processing means any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction; - the term processor means a natural or legal person which processes personal data on behalf of a controller (for example, a third-party service provider that is processing personal data in order to provide a service to Zendesk); - the term sensitive personal data means information that relates to an individual's racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health, or data concerning a natural person's sex life or sexual orientation.
 It also includes information about an individual's criminal offences or convictions; and - the term staff refers to all employees, temporary staff or equivalent positions in Zendesk engaged by any Zendesk Group Member.